-A quick guide for visiting the incredible Blue Pools near Wanaka, New Zealand.
-A short, yet scenic walk along the Blue Pools Walking Track reveals a turquoise swimming area that is the perfect place to cool off near Wanaka.
+A travel guide for visiting the incredible Blue Pools near Wanaka, New Zealand.
+A short, yet scenic walk along the Blue Pools Walking Track reveals a turquoise swimming area that is the perfect place to cool off.

 The Blue Pools of New Zealand has now become one of the most famous swimming spots in the country.
-Located in the Mount Aspiring National Park in the Otago Region, the Blue Pools are a perfect day trip from Wanaka or the West Coast.
+Located in the Mount Aspiring National Park in the Otago Region, the Blue Pools are a small, picturesque section of the Makarora River– a perfect day trip from Wanaka or from the West Coast.

 After completing the Mount Fox route hike for sunrise, we were desperate to get clean and wash off.
-Since we were driving to Wanaka, it made perfect sense to stop by the Blue Pools swimming area.
+Since we were driving to Wanaka along the State Highway 6 scenic route, it made perfect sense to stop by the Blue Pools swimming area.

 Where are the Blue Pools in New Zealand?

 The famous New Zealand Blue Pools are located almost smack bang in the middle of the long State Highway 6 Haast Pass-Makarora Road between Wanaka and Haast.
 You'll find it 72 kilometers from Wanaka in the south, and 72 km from Haast in the north.

 The closest town is 8 km away and is known as Makarora.
 The blue river which feeds the pools goes by the same name.

 Unfortunately, the Blue Pools are a fair distance away from the nearby tourist hub of Wanaka.
 As a result, if you want to experience the pristine turquoise mountain waters, you'll need a form of private transport.
 There are no public transport options running to the Blue Pools.

 There is a large car park at the Blue Pools which accommodates dozens of cars and there is plenty of room for large campervans as well.
 Parking here is free.